IBMSpectrumComputing/lsf-python-api/README.md

 ## Introduction

 This library allows you to call the LSF APIs directly through Python.
-You can find [some samples here](https://github.com/IBMSpectrumComputing/lsf-python-api/tree/master/examples).
+You can find [some examples here](https://github.com/IBMSpectrumComputing/lsf-python-api/tree/master/examples).
 The wrapper is created using Pythons SWIG interface and links directly to LSF's shared libraries.

-You are encouraged to contribute your own Python wrappers to the Open Source LSF APIs for Python, and you may find some examples in [IBM Support Community](https://www.ibm.com/mysupport/s/ibm-community-support-search-results?q=LSF+Python+API&page=1&sort=0).
+You are encouraged to contribute your own Python wrappers to the Open Source LSF APIs for Python, and you may find more information and usage notes in [IBM Support Community](https://www.ibm.com/mysupport/s/ibm-community-support-search-results?q=LSF+Python+API&page=1&sort=0).

 IBM provides formal support for this software to entitled clients via the normal IBM support channels.